Technical Advisory

 Architecture patterns

-Successful implementations typically blend several architectural patterns to achieve responsiveness, reliability, and governance:
+Successful implementations blend several architectural patterns to achieve responsiveness, reliability, and governance:

 • Event-driven microservices: Agents consume signals (quotes, bookings, lane changes) from event streams, apply policy, and emit renegotiation actions or notifications.
 This enables decoupled components that scale with load and support backpressure.